17 Delicious Recipes to Help You Celebrate the Chinese New Year

 Bring the family together with a hearty, Asian-inspired egg muffin during the Chinese New Year.
 Eggs and ham will fill you with protein to start the morning off right, while fresh veggies—including pepper, carrot, and green onions—will add nutrients to this breakfast bite.
 A quick dunk in our Asian plum sauce will make this kid-friendly dish a morning must-have.

 While this dish didn't originate in China, it has become a beloved mainstay of American Chinese food menus.
-Our homemade sweet-and-sour chicken takes just 30 minutes to make from start to finish, and guests will swear it came straight from a takeout box.
+Our homemade sweet-and-sour chicken takes just 30 minutes to make from start to finish.

 Grab your slow cooker, toss in a few simple ingredients, and relax as the meat mixture for delicious Asian-inspired chicken wraps comes together.
 This Chinese New Year dish takes just 25 minutes of prep time, then cooks for a few hands-free hours.
 Once it's ready, scoop the chicken onto lettuce leaves and sprinkle this healthy dish with Asian chili sauce and sesame seeds.